TensorMap

 The following functions operate on mts_tensormap_t:

-struct mts_tensormap_t *mts_tensormap(struct mts_labels_t keys, struct mts_block_t **blocks, uintptr_t blocks_count)
+struct mts_tensormap_t *mts_tensormap(const struct mts_labels_t *keys, struct mts_block_t **blocks, uintptr_t blocks_count)

 Create a new mts_tensormap_t with the given keys and blocks. blocks_count must be set to the number of entries in the blocks array.

-The new tensor map takes ownership of the blocks, which should not be released separately.
+The new tensor map takes ownership of the blocks and keys, which should not be released separately.

 The memory allocated by this function and the blocks should be released using mts_tensormap_free.